mmillerxyz/Vigilante-Toolset/README.md

 <!-- ROADMAP -->
 ## Manifesto

+I have found that most of these types of sites are usually ran from an older Windows machine and often Raspberry Pi3.
+Minimal in power they are usually very easy to take down with DdoS attacks.
+I'm  working on the port scanner and crawler so for now everything is based off of what would normal be port 80.
+Menu 2 Option 4 finds admin logins and other things sometimes leading to the person's identity who owns the server.
+Brute forcing is always an option, Option 5 I believe, but I would suggest supplemental word lists.
+Sometime you can get lucky when searching through things found from the directory scan and happen upon a SQL server.

 See the [Tutorial Video](https://www.youtube.com/watch?v=-UL2hAGz8_0) for features (and how to use them) More to come soon.